Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 # SCI-E (total energy)

 `sci-e` is a model that simply sums up the contributions to a component's energy use.
-The model retunrs `energy` which is used as the input to the `sci-o` model that calculates operational emissions for the component.
+The model returns `energy` which is used as the input to the `sci-o` model that calculates operational emissions for the component.

 ## Model name